Gangs of London star promises 'violence on steroids' in series two

 Series star Michelle Fairley, who plays Marian Wallace, exclusively tells LADbible that the violence is ‘on steroids’ in series two.

-“This is a violent show, basically we got a lot of blood, blood, blood everywhere,” Shuka joked.
+“This is a violent show, basically we got a lot of blood, blood, blood everywhere,” Shuka quipped.
 “We don’t have unicorns, we don’t have rainbows, it’s not a fairytale.
 We are still in gangster territory.”

 Msamati also shared his excitement for the action and teased an upcoming scene involving his character Ed Dumani, and Orli’s Luan Dushaj, which made them wince when they watched it back.